Human-powered transport: Land vehicles

-Velomobiles are increasingly popular in colder and/or wetter countries due to the protection they offer against the environment.
+The velomobile has potential to be useful in colder and wetter climates due to increased protection offered against the environment.
 Cargo bikes are used to transport cargo.
 Cycle rickshaws can be used as taxicabs.

 In 2016, AeroVelo cyclist Todd Reichert achieved the human-powered speed record of 142.04 km/h with a velomobile at Battle Mountain, Nevada.

-Dutch cyclist Fred Rompelberg set a 268.8 km/h speed record at the Bonneville Salt Flats in Utah on October 3, 1995 while cycling in the wake of a motor dragster pace-car.
+Dutch cyclist Fred Rompelberg set a 268.8 km/h speed record at the Bonneville Salt Flats in Utah on October 3, 1995, while cycling in the wake of a motor dragster pace-car.
 The wake of the pace-car reduced the aerodynamic drag against which Rompelberg pedalled to almost zero.

-Greg Kolodziejzyk set two world records recognized by both the International Human Powered Vehicle Association and Guinness (TM) World Records on July 17, 2006 on a race track in Eureka, California.
+Greg Kolodziejzyk set two world records recognized by both the International Human Powered Vehicle Association and Guinness (TM) World Records on July 17, 2006, on a race track in Eureka, California.
 The first record is for the most distance traveled in 24 hours by human power 1041 km, and the second for the world's fastest 1000 km time trial (23 hours, 2 minutes).

-Both records were broken on August 6, 2010 by Christian von Ascheberg who drove 1000 km in 19 hours, 27 minutes and managed to go 1219 km in 24 hours with his Milan SL Velomobile.
+Both records were broken on August 6, 2010, by Christian von Ascheberg who drove 1000 km in 19 hours, 27 minutes and managed to go 1219 km in 24 hours with his Milan SL Velomobile.
 In the same race he also raised the 12-hour record to 664.97 km, which is an average of 55.41 km/h.

 In 1969, artists in a small Northern California town began the Kinetic sculpture race which has grown to a 42 mi, three-day all terrain, human-powered sculpture race and county wide event.
 It is held every year on the last weekend in May.

 The Shweeb system is a proposed transit network using recumbent bicycle technology to power pods suspended from monorails.
 A test built in Rotorua, New Zealand is open to the public as a leisure attraction.
 In September 2010 the system was chosen to receive funding from Google as part of project 10100.
 There are no active proposals for its implementation.